buildkite/docker-buildkite-agent/README.md

 > If you don't need to run the agent on a purely Docker-based operating system (such as Kubernetes), and instead just want to [run your builds inside Docker containers](https://buildkite.com/docs/guides/docker-containerized-builds), then we recommend using one of the standard installers (such as `apt`).
 See the [containerized builds guide](https://buildkite.com/docs/guides/docker-containerized-builds) for more information.

-The Buildkite Agent is built on Alpine Linux, with either the stable, beta or experimental versions of the Buildkite Agent, with or without docker:
+The Buildkite Agent is built on Alpine Linux, with either the stable, beta or experimental versions of the Buildkite Agent:

  * Stable agents: `latest`, `stable`, `2`, `2.3`, `2.3.2`
  * Beta agents: `beta`, `3`, `3.0`, `3.0-beta.16`
  * Latest master agents: `edge`

-If in doubt, go with `buildkite/agent:latest`—it's the most stable, and includes the docker client.
+If in doubt, go with `buildkite/agent` — it's the most stable, and includes the docker client.

 Also included in the image: `docker 1.13 (client)`, `docker-compose 1.10.0`, `tini`, `su-exec` and `jq`.